jenny5-robot/jenny5-CAD/README.md

 - [robot/arm/arm_params.scad](robot/arm/arm_params.scad)
 - [robot/leg/leg_params.scad](robot/leg/leg_params.scad)

-One can modify these parameters
+One can modify these parameters in order to simulate a new position for leg or arms.

 ## Warning ##